-Those of us who live in the US are very fortunate to live in a culture where giving is valued.
+Those of us who live in the United States are very fortunate to live in a culture where giving is valued.

 I was at a seminar last week, and the speaker — a respected fundraising consultant — argued that American culture is the most generous culture in the history of the world.

 There are, according to the National Center for Charitable Statistics (NCCS) over 1.5 million registered charitable organizations in the United States.
 Americans give over 300 billion dollars — every year.